iMDT/ember-imdt-magic-crud/README.md

 ```

 ### Templates
-From `0.5.1` you should define your own `magic-crud/form` and `magic-crud/table` templates. like the examples below.
+Starting in `0.5.1` you should define your own `magic-crud/form` and `magic-crud/table` templates. like the examples below.

 #### `app/templates/magic-crud/form`
 ```html